Noggin (brand): Television channel

 By 2001, original content made up 40% of Noggin's schedule.
-That year, Noggin premiered four new shows: Big Kids, a British-American co-production; On the Team, a documentary about a Little League baseball team; Sponk!, a game show centered around improv acting; and The URL with Phred Show, which showcased viewers' submissions to the Noggin website.
-On April 1, 2002, the channel was reorganized into two blocks: a daytime block for preschoolers and a nighttime block, The N, for teens.
-Play with Me Sesame, a new series featuring Sesame Street characters, debuted on the same day.
+That year, Noggin premiered four new shows: Big Kids, a British-US co-production; On the Team, a documentary about a Little League baseball team; Sponk!, a game show centered around improv acting; and The URL with Phred Show, which showcased viewers' submissions to the Noggin website.
+On April 1, 2002, the channel was reorganized into two blocks each lasting 12 hours: a daytime block for preschoolers and a nighttime block, The N, for teens.
+Play with Me Sesame, a new series featuring Sesame Street characters, premiered on the same day.

 Sesame Workshop continued to co-produce shows for Noggin until 2009, most notably Out There and The Upside Down Show, two live-action series.
 Both shows were developed by Sesame Workshop's writers in New York and filmed by a multinational team in Australia.
+On December 31, 2007 (Spring 2009 on Dish due to problematic unknown factors), Noggin became fully devoted to preschoolers, with The N moving to the channel space formerly held by Nick GAS.

-On September 28, 2009, the Noggin channel closed, and its channel space was replaced by a 24-hour channel based on Nickelodeon's Nick Jr. block; the Noggin brand was placed on a six-year hiatus until 2015.
+On September 28, 2009, as part of Nickelodeon's massive rebranding, the Noggin channel closed, and its channel space was replaced by a 24-hour channel based on Nickelodeon's Nick Jr. block (whose programming had been gradually overtaking Noggin's lineup since 2003).
+However, the new channel retained Noggin's on-air branding style until March 1, 2012.
+The Noggin brand was placed on a six-year hiatus until 2015.